miralomaadam/cs244-linux-5.19.10/Documentation/virt/kvm/api.rst

 7.29 KVM_CAP_VM_MOVE_ENC_CONTEXT_FROM
 -------------------------------------

-:Architectures: x86 SEV enabled
+Architectures: x86 SEV enabled
-:Type: vm
+Type: vm
-:Parameters: args[0] is the fd of the source vm
+Parameters: args[0] is the fd of the source vm
-:Returns: 0 on success
+Returns: 0 on success

 This capability enables userspace to migrate the encryption context from the VM indicated by the fd to the VM this is called on.